ciforios/ciforios.github.io/_posts/2015-05-10-Setting-Up-Xcode.markdown

 ####Creating a new project
 When you create a new project Xcode will ask you for a product name, an organization name and an organization identifier.
 At this point it is important that these values match with the related ones of the App ID(s) you've created earlier.

->Note: Make sure that you pay attention to case sensivity!
+>Note: Make sure that you pay attention to case sensitivity!

 ![image](/img/xcode-create-project.png)